cseanburns/electronic_resource_mgmt/lectures/04-erm-ils.md

 organizational structure, job titles, budgets, and more.
 The article by Anderson (2014) lists and describes various ERM solutions.
-As I mentioned in a previous lecture, electronic resources is a fast moving area, and even though this article (or chapter) is a handful of years old, some of the products are no longer available, have been merged into others, or sold off.
+As I mentioned in a previous lecture, electronic resources is a fast moving area, and even though this article (or chapter) is a handful of years old, some products are no longer available, have been merged into others, or sold off.
 Still, the article is helpful in describing:

 - the role of vendors in the ERM market
 - the importance and rise of open source ERMs as well as the mark that